 About the Nobel Forum

-With the Nobel Forum, an old vision has achieved concrete expression in a new building designed primarily for the Nobel Assembly at the Karolinska Institute.
+With the Nobel Forum, an old vision has achieved concrete expression in a new building designed primarily for the Nobel Assembly at the Karolinska Institutet.
 Here the Nobel Committee announces the year’s Laureate in Physiology or Medicine, and here the Nobel Secretariat carries on its daily work.
-With the Nobel Forum, the Karolinska Institute has also gained a meeting place for scientists from all over the world.
+With the Nobel Forum, the Karolinska Institutet has also gained a meeting place for scientists from all over the world.

 A feature of this Karolinska building is the apparently free sitting of the various blocks in the hilly landscape on the “house-in-a-park” principle.
 The new Nobel Forum was to be erected in these surroundings.
 The design commission was awarded in the 1980s to the architect Johan Celsing, and in the summer of 1993 the building was finished.